First Home Owners Guide to Mortgages

-There may be other acceptable reasons why you have not been employed continuously for two years, too.
+There may be other acceptable reasons why you have not been employed continuously for two years.
 For example, you may have been laid off because of a plant closing or an illness.
 Or you may be in a line of work in which frequent job turnover can be customary, but you have been consistently employed and have maintained a regular, consistent level of income.

-If you have been fired for cause such as excessive absences, have long gaps in your employment record, or have dips in your income level that are difficult to explain, you should probably delay buying a home until you can demonstrate that you have a stable work history.
+If you have been fired for a cause such as excessive absences, have long gaps in your employment record, or have dips in your income level that are difficult to explain, you should probably delay buying a home until you can demonstrate that you have a stable work history.

-The amount of the mortgage down payment may vary, but generally you must make a down payment that equals at least 3 percent of the purchase price.
+The amount of the down mortgage payment may vary, but generally, you must make a down payment that equals at least 3 percent of the purchase price.
 You will also need money for closing costs.
 These costs can be expensive, depending upon where you live.
 Sometimes the property seller is willing to pay part of your closing costs on your mortgage.

-If you know how much you need to borrow (the purchase price minus your down payment), and what the interest rate will be, you can use our Mortgage Calculator to find out what your monthly payment will be with a standard 30 year, fixed rate mortgage.
+If you know how much you need to borrow (the purchase price minus your down payment) and what the interest rate will be, you can use our Mortgage Calculator to find out what your monthly payment will be with a standard 30 year, fixed-rate mortgage.
 Note that this chart includes only principal and interest payments, not property taxes and insurance.